cedsan64/chatApp/README.md

-# The serve for this app is in the chatpp_server repository
+# The server for this app is in the chatpp_server repository

 # Getting Started with Create React App